 Unlike a bikini wax (which removes pubic hair along the sides and top area), a Brazilian wax involves removing all pubic hair.

-Other industry insiders say that laser hair removal is on the rise, as it's a more convenient method for women who have not the time nor the tolerance for waxing.
-"We are seeing more and more women give up Brazilian waxes because it's causing them irritation and ingrown hairs.
-Also, waxing is not permanent, and it can be a time-consuming process," says Christian Karavolas, owner of Romeo & Juliette Laser Hair Removal Spa in New York City.
+Many women are opting to remove some or the majority of their pubic hair via laser hair removal.
+Some industry insiders say that laser hair removal is on the rise, as it's a more convenient method for women who don't have the time nor the tolerance for waxing.
+"We are seeing more and more women give up Brazilian waxes because it's causing them irritation and ingrown hairs," explains Karavolas.
+"Also, waxing is not permanent, and it can be a time-consuming process."

-Meanwhile, Pamela Jeschonek, an esthetician and owner of Everyday Esthetics outside of Pittsburgh, maintains that she's seeing a growing number of women go the natural route.
+Meanwhile, Jeschonek maintains that she's seeing a growing number of women go the natural route.
 In contrast to the bikini-clad Angelenos and big city New Yorkers, her Pennsylvania clients are "over" the bare look.
-"Some ladies seem to age out of the style because they have kids and jobs, and it becomes less of a priority.
-But younger women are preferring a fuller look to keep in line with their more natural, active, organic lifestyles," she says.
-"Most women do like to keep the hair trimmed and out of sight when wearing a bathing suit.
+"Some ladies seem to age out of the style because they have kids and jobs, and it becomes less of a priority," she says.
+"But younger women are preferring a fuller look to keep in line with their more natural, active, organic lifestyles."
+She adds that "Most women do like to keep the hair trimmed and out of sight when wearing a bathing suit.
 But for now, it looks like bigger is better may be making a comeback."